 Dartmoor is a wonderful place for groups to try climbing.
 Many of the granite tors scattered across Dartmoor offer a range of routes, including some challenging ones but we also offer various opportunities for learning the basic skills of climbing.
 Due to our location on the edge of Dartmoor we are spoilt for choice with several popular rock climbing locations all within half an hour’s drive.
 For introductory climbing sessions we tend to use Leigh Tor, Dewerstone or Chudleigh.

 Being based at River Dart Country Park means we have use of the sheltered lakes within the extensive grounds.
 These are absolutely perfect for a first canoeing/kayaking experience or for building an elementary skills base.
 We have a modern fleet of open canoes based on the traditional ‘Red Indian’ design and sit on kayaks and provide all the specialist equipment.

 Our forest school can give your pupils a new and exciting learning experience.
 Pupils can participate in tasks to hone their skills and encourage development – all while learning about nature and being in the outdoors!
-Activities that the participants can get involved in include: making jewellery, bird boxes, clay models, building fires, exploring the area on wildlife trails, toasting marshmallows, building shelters and much more.
+Activities that the participants can get involved in include: Bug hunting, Stream dipping, woodland art, building fires, exploring the area on wildlife trails, toasting marshmallows, building shelters and much more.